justinformentin/x-rsync/README.md

 ## ✨ Features

 - 🚀 **Deploy changed files only**
-  `x-sync deploy ./dist` uploads only files whose hashes differ from the remote manifest.
+  `x-sync sync ./dist` uploads only files whose hashes differ from the remote manifest.

-- 🔄 **Auto-sync on first deploy**
+- 🔄 **Auto-sync on first sync**
   No manifest?
 No problem.
-The first deploy automatically syncs from the remote server.
+The first sync automatically syncs from the remote server.

 - 🗑️ **Optional remote deletion**
-  Use `--delete` (or `DEPLOY_DELETE=1`) to remove remote files not present locally.
+  Use `--delete` (or `XSYNC_DELETE=1`) to remove remote files not present locally.

 - 🔐 **SSH support**
   - OpenSSH private key